-One scenario involved bull trout restoration without the use of hatcheries or fish transplanting.
-The Scientific Group unanimously rejected this strategy.
-We approved a strategy using hatcheries or transplants to provide genetic reserves for seriously declining populations.
-Restoration stocking was approved as a recovery strategy only if the actual cause of decline is identified and corrected first.
+The Scientific Group views stocking as one of many potential tools in the recovery of bull trout.
+We approved a strategy to create genetic reserves for seriously declining populations.
+We approved restoration stocking as a recovery strategy only if the actual cause of extirpation is identified and corrected first.
 We conditionally approved research strategies.
 These do not meet the criteria for restoration, but information gained through experiments may benefit restoration efforts.
-The Scientific Group rejected strategies using supplementation; new introductions; and put, grow and take as recovery efforts.
+The Scientific Group rejected strategies using supplementation; new introductions outside the native range of bull trout; and put, grow and take as recovery efforts.

-Recommended strategies focus on protecting unique stocks and restoration stocking, with the primary objective of establishing viable, self-sustaining bull trout populations.
+Approved strategies focus on protecting unique stocks and restoration stocking, with the primary objective of establishing viable, self-sustaining bull trout populations.
 We recognize that these measures will not substitute for correction of the factors causing or contributing to present declines.
 Secondarily, we identified areas of research that might be useful in the recovery process.

-It is our opinion that the approved uses of hatcheries and/or transplants are tools available for bull trout restoration efforts in Montana.
-While we differ somewhat in our individual opinions on implementation, we all agree that any projects involving these tools must be appropriate in scope, judiciously applied, rigorously designed and thoroughly monitored.
-To ensure that this occurs, we recommend a review panel be appointed by the Restoration Team to screen all projects involving the use of hatchery bull trout or transplants.
-Ultimately, our singular goal is full recovery of naturally-reproducing, wild bull trout populations.
+It is our opinion that the approved strategies should be considered among several potential tools available for bull trout recovery in Montana.
+While we differ in our individual opinions on implementation, we all agree that any projects involving stocking must be appropriate in scope, judiciously applied, rigorously designed, and thoroughly monitored.
+To ensure that this occurs, we recommend the Restoration Team appoint a technical advisory committee (TAC) to screen all projects involving the use of hatchery or transplanted bull trout.
+Ultimately, our goal is full recovery of naturally-reproducing, wild bull trout populations.